MMcClure11/recipes-catalog/README.md

 - [Contributing](#contributing)
 - [License](#license)

-For this assessment you'll be creating a [CRUD], [MVC] app using Sinatra.
-This app should be a custom app that is created to track something important to you, whether that's your golf club collection, video games, or travel destinations.
-Essentially, you're building a simple Content Management System ([CMS]) using the tools you've learned thus far.

 ## <a id="about">About the Project</a>

 This project allows a user to perform basic CRUD functionality on recipes with cooking time, serving size, ingredients, instructions, and categories.
 They can view their recipes in an alphabetized list or organized by the categories they belong to.